Belcastel tourism & sightseeing

 Visit Belcastel (Midi-Pyrenees, France)

-Belcastel is a very pretty village nestling in the wooded slopes along the banks of the Aveyron River, with the 11th century castle dominating the village from its rocky outcrop.
+Belcastel is a very pretty village nestling in the wooded slopes along the banks of the Aveyron River, with an 11th century castle dominating the village from its rocky outcrop.
 Start your visit by parking below the village near the river and bridge: the steep streets of the historic centre are not suitable for exploring by car!

-Returning to the bottom of the village, in the centre of Belcastel the river is crossed by a very attractive stone bridge, narrow with five arches, built by the same person who founded the church - both date from the fifteenth century.
+Returning to the bottom of the village, in the centre of Belcastel the river is crossed by a very attractive stone bridge, narrow with five arches, built by the same person who founded the church.
+Both of these historic monuments date from the fifteenth century.
 Don't forget your camera - there is a lovely view from the bridge!

 Belcastel is classified as a one of the most beautiful village in France (plus beau villages)

 Address: Belcastel, Rignac, Rodez, Aveyron, Midi-Pyrenees, 12390, France || GPS: latitude 44.388, longitude 2.3359